bruvellu/cephalic-furrow/3-text/furrow.md

 To test this hypothesis, we blocked the germ band elongation in wild type embryos by cauterization prior to gastrulation.
-We find that cauterized wild type embryos do have a cephalic furrow about 10% shallower than controls, but the relation is hardly significant (@fig:wildcauts).
+We find that cauterized wild type embryos do have a cephalic furrow about 10% shallower than sibling controls, but the relation is hardly significant (@fig:wildcauts).
 Curiously, if the cauterization is unequal, the depth of the cephalic furrow on the left and right side are different.
 In addition, we observe a posterior shift in the dorsal position of the cephalic furrow when the germ band is blocked from extending (@fig:wildcauts).